alexismorin/Normalize/README.md

 ## Customization

-To keep in line with the "I know what I want and I want it as soon as possible ethos", customizing Normalize to output normal maps that fit your project is incredibly straightforward:
+To keep in line with the "I know what I want and I want it as soon as possible" ethos, customizing Normalize to output normal maps that fit your project is incredibly straightforward:

 - Create a shortcut to the Normalize executable somewhere.
 - Customize the "Start In" path of your shortcut to *where you want the Normal Maps to be saved upon generation*.
 This can be the same location as the shortcut, the executable, your Assets folder - whatever.